flor14/PWCfilegenerator/README.md

 * These widely used models for pesticide risk assessment are available to download for free from the [USEPA website](https://www.epa.gov/pesticide-science-and-assessing-pesticide-risks/models-pesticide-risk-assessment).

 Despite PWC model presents a simple and intuitive interface for its users, the weather files required to run the model are only available for North America.
-This makes difficult for environmental managers, regulators and researchers who lacks of programming skills to perform simulations and estimate the pesticide predicted effect concentrations in other places of the world.
+This makes difficult for environmental managers, regulators and researchers who lacks of programming skills to perform simulations and estimate the pesticide predicted effect concentrations in other countries.

-The function `PWCfilegenerator::PWC_fg()` converts a dataset into the PWC and PRZM5 input weather file.
-This tool could increase the use of pesticide fate models in countries where pesticide risk assessment is still underdeveloped.

 ## Installation